 They don’t call Cocos “Shark Island” for nothing

-It takes about 35 hours to reach Cocos Island and the trip is through open ocean which can get rough.
+It takes about 35 hours to reach Cocos Island from mainland Costa Rica and the trip is through open ocean which can get rough.
 We went through one storm but, in general, our passage to Cocos was relatively calm.
 Karen did try a new seasickness pill called Bonine which lasts for 24 hours and didn’t seem to cause drowsiness like Dramamine does.

 But we weren’t there for the cushy live aboard or the terrific company.
 Bring on the sharks!